aapatre/Automatic-Udemy-Course-Enroller-GET-PAID-UDEMY-COURSES-for-FREE/README.md

   <li>Enter your Udemy credentials in the <strong>email</strong> & <strong>password</strong> variables on line 43 & 44 of the code.</li>
   <li>Enter the location of you webdriver in the path variable on line 52.</li>
   <li>Choose the appropriate browser in the driver variable on line 53.</li>
   <li>The bot starts scraping the course links from the first <strong>All Courses</strong> page on <a href='https://www.tutorialbar.com/all-courses/page/1'>Tutorial Bar</a> and starts enrolling you to Udemy courses.
 After it has enrolled you to courses from the first page, it then moves to the next Tutorial Bar page and the cycle continues.
-However, you can change the starting page in the <strong>page</strong> variable on line 121.</li>
+However, you can change the starting page in the <strong>page</strong> variable on line 121. (not recommended, except when you are trying to redeem old coupons, which may or may not be valid at this point of time; But sometimes, by a stroke of luck, the coupons may still work!)</li>
 </ol>

 ---